ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 ![EnOcean UI to configure a F4SR14-LED Thing](/images/openhab_enocean_switch.png){: width="600" }

 Make sure to select the EnOcean bridge you configured earlier.
-Unfortunately you have to provide openHAB with the EnOcenId of the device.
+Unfortunately you have to provide openHAB with the EnOceanId of the device.
 There are at least two ways to find them.

-If you are replacing/adding to the Wibutler as I was doing, you can see the EnOcenId in the Wibutler App.
+If you are replacing/adding to the Wibutler as I was doing, you can see the EnOceanId in the Wibutler App.
 This is the easy way.
 If this is not possible you will need to use the [PCT14 Software](https://www.eltako.com/de/software/gfvs-software-pct14.html) and connect to your system to find the baseId.
-The first actuator will have the EnOcenId = baseId + 1.
+The first actuator will have the EnOceanId = baseId + 1.
 Here it gets a bit messy as different actuators have a different set of channels and every channel uses a Id.

 * Eltako FSB14 -> 2 Channels
 * Eltako F4SR14-LED -> 4 Channels